chrisdonlan/vmake-c/README.md

 All rights reserved; and note that, until this code is a small component of a larger project, Oreilly reserves the right to require permission for use.

+## Purpose

+This code slots into a larger framework (the Vmake projec)